habui2208/personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-Welcome to my personal website!
 My name is Dat Nguyen and I am currently a Master's student, studying Data Science at the University of Pennsylvania.

 Prior to joinning Penn, I worked at Deloitte Advisory as a business analytics senior consultant.
 I've spent the past 5 years working with data and perform strategic financial impact analyses to help clients in various industries improve their performances and drive revenues.